Dustin O'Halloran: A Winged Victory For The Sullen

-With A Winged Victory for the Sullen, his collaboration with Adam Wiltzie, O'Halloran has released three studio albums, A Winged Victory for the Sullen (2011), Atomos (2014) and The Undivided Five (2019).
-The second of which was also the original score for the identically titled dance piece by choreographer Wayne McGregor and his company Wayne McGregor Random Dance.
+With A Winged Victory for the Sullen, his collaboration with Adam Wiltzie, O'Halloran has released four studio albums: A Winged Victory for the Sullen (2011), Atomos (2014), The Undivided Five (2019), and Invisible Cities (2021).
+The second was also the original score for the identically titled dance piece by choreographer Wayne McGregor and his company Wayne McGregor Random Dance.

-In 2015, they were invited to perform at the Royal Albert Hall in London as part of the BBC Proms.
+In 2015, AWVFTS were invited to perform at the Royal Albert Hall in London as part of the BBC Proms.
 The duo scored their first film together in 2016, entitled In the Shadow of Iris by French director Jalil Lespert.

+In addition to their studio outputs, they wrote the soundtrack for the 2016 film Iris.

 In 2019, A Winged Victory for the Sullen signed with UK-based indie label Ninja Tune.

 Film score works

 Since the release of Piano Solos Volumes 1 and 2 in 2004 and 2006, O'Halloran has gone on to score a number of films and TV shows.
 These include Sofia Coppola's 2006 film Marie Antoinette, and Drake Doremus’ Like Crazy (2011), which won the Grand Jury Prize at Sundance.
 In 2014, O’Halloran worked on Indian drama Umrika, which won the Audience Award at Sundance, and gave him his first opportunity to compose for a full string orchestra.

 In the same year he was also asked to provide the music for Transparent, the acclaimed TV series created by Jill Soloway for Amazon Studios.

-O'Halloran was awarded the Primetime Emmy Award for Outstanding Main Title Theme Music for his original theme for Transparent in 2015.
+O'Halloran was awarded the Primetime Emmy Award for Outstanding Original Main Title Theme Music for his original theme for Transparent in 2015.

 In 2016, he collaborated with Hauschka (Volker Bertelmann) on the score for the Oscar-nominated film Lion.
 The score of the film was nominated for many major awards including the Academy Awards, Golden Globes, BAFTAs and Critics’ Choice Awards.
 He has since collaborated with Bertelmann on a number of other scores, including Ammonite (2020).